 Troubleshooting and solving your email marketing click rate can really pay off.
 One business boosted its click rate by 842%, getting more leads and sales as a result.

-Now that you know how to boost your email marketing click rate, check out our guide to email retargeting to help you win back some customers.
-And don’t forget to follow us on Twitter and Facebook for more in-depth guides.
+Now that you know how to boost your email marketing click rate, check out our guide to email retargeting to help you win back some customers and these 16 easy ways to get more email subscribers to make sure you always have new leads coming in.
+And don’t forget to follow us on YouTube, Twitter, and Facebook for more in-depth guides.